NeuroJS/topogrid/README.md

 # topogrid
-a node module for interpolation of topographic EEG plots
+a node module for interpolating data for topographic EEG plots

 # to install
 `npm install topogrid`